AiursoftWeb/Infrastructures/Readme.md

 ## What is Aiursoft Infrastructures

-Aiursoft Infrastructures provides many useful services and simplifies web application development.
+Aiursoft Infrastructures provides many valuable services and simplifies web application development.

-Aiursoft Infrastructures is a project, runs in the application level, using micro-services design and powers all Aiursoft applications.
+Aiursoft Infrastructures is a project, runs at the application level, using micro-services design and powers all Aiursoft applications.

 ![overview](./doc/overview.png)

 Aiursoft Infrastructures provides a central platform for an entire enterprise.
 So the enterprise can focus on business app development.

-The enterprise can deploy their own dedicated instance of Aiursoft Infrastructures and build their apps with it.
+The enterprise can deploy their dedicated instance of Aiursoft Infrastructures and build their apps with it.

 ## Example apps